Jan Dubravius

 Jo(h)annes Dubravius (c.
 1486 in Plzeň – 9 September 1553 in Kroměříž) was a Czech churchman, humanist and writer.
 He became the bishop of Olomouc.
 His name is given also as Jan Dubravius or Janus Dubravius, Jan Skála z Doubravky and Jan z Doubravky, and Dubravinius.

+He studied in the grammar school at Plzen.
+For higher education, he studied at the University of Prague, as well as the gymnasium at Vienna.
+At the University of Padua, he obtained the degree of Doctor of Ecclesiastical Law.

+He returned to Bohemia in 1511 or 1512.
+He became Archdeacon of Olomouc, as well as Provost at Kremsier and Olbramstkastel.

+Dubravius was involved in negotiating a family alliance between King Sigismund and Francesco Sforza, Duke of Milan.